Steps of the eviction process in Hawaii:

 Illegal Evictions in Hawaii

-In Hawaii, any of the below is illegal.
+In Hawaii, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay the tenant damages sustained, the cost of suit and reasonable attorney’s fees.

 “Self-Help” Evictions